 Another teaser peek of Cliff Palace from Sun Temple.

-There were also quite a few views like this, of sandstone that had frozen then thawed to expand and break off from the mesa tops.
-Which reminded me how special and amazing it is that so many of the cliff dwellings (that were reconstructed from ruins by the National Parks) are still standing and in good condition.
+There were also quite a few views like this, with sandstone that had frozen then thawed to expand and break off from the mesa tops.
+Reminds one of how special and amazing it is that so many of the cliff dwellings are still standing and in good condition.

-Sun Temple was situated in such a way that it glowed.
+Sun Temple was situated in such a way that it glowed golden-orange.
 It was a ceremonial structure, no household artifacts were found there.

 This little notched basin is thought to be a sun dial.

 At last, we made it to the big city.